IBM-Bluemix-Docs/mobilepush/push_activity_tracker.md

 The {{site.data.keyword.cloudaccesstrailfull}} service monitors a user's interaction with the IBM Cloud services.
 You can search and analyze how your users and applications interact with IBM Cloud services.

-Your Cloud Administrators, Security and Developers can -
+Cloud Administrators, Security and Developers can -

 - **Gain insights into your environment to monitor and investigate security breaches**